Information security standards: PCI DSS

 The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard for organizations that handle branded credit cards from the major card schemes.
 The PCI Standard is mandated by the card brands but administered by the Payment Card Industry Security Standards Council.
 The standard was created to increase controls around cardholder data to reduce credit card fraud.

 UL 2900

 UL 2900 is a series of standards published by UL.
 The standards include general cybersecurity requirements (UL 2900-1) as well as specific requirements for medical products (UL 2900-2-1), industrial systems (UL 2900-2-2), and security and life safety signalling systems (UL 2900-2-3).

-UL 2900 requires that manufacturers have described and documented the attack surface of the technologies used in their products.
+UL 2900 requires manufacturers to describe and document the attack surface of the technologies used in their products.
 It requires threat modeling based on the intended use and deployment environment.
-The standard requires the implementation of effective security measures that protect sensitive (personal) data as well as other assets such as command and control data.
-It also requires that security vulnerabilities in the software have been eliminated, security principles such as defence-in-depth have been followed, and the security of the software has been verified through penetration testing.
+The standard requires effective security measures that protect sensitive (personal) data and other assets, such as command and control data.
+It also requires that security vulnerabilities in the software have been eliminated, security principles, such as defense-in-depth have been followed, and the security of the software has been verified through penetration testing.